 It didn’t matter what Hawke did as Brown; each time the show’s arc curved back to him, it was profoundly better.
 John Brown’s story is like a Greek tragedy, years in the making, but whose finale is all the more dramatic because the character is proven right by history.
 Hawke was electric and somehow proved Brown to be a sane, yet flawed, man history has always seemed to bypass, forget, or brush off and label as “insane.”
 McGlone took issue with that in his book.
 Even those maniacal monologue moments when appearing to be “crazy” Hawke, by the finale, performs in a way that illustrates that while Brown might be enraged, he meant what he said, fought for what he believed, and died in service to the destruction of slavery.
 My favorite instances were Brown’s one-liners, long fiery sermons, and those exhilarating moments when Hawke lost his shit and became John Brown, the “.44 Caliber Abolitionist.”

 I applaud Ethan Hawke for making me forget he was in this series, as all I saw was Brown.
 Hawke indeed morphed into the character.
 The first and second episodes provided two brilliant John Brown moments.
 His initial appearance, which I must admit, was exciting.
-In episode two, when he stands in front of a cannon screaming, first who he is and then holding two pistols, he acted as an instrument of “the almighty” spitting scripture against his foes.
+In episode two, when he stands in front of a cannon screaming his name and holding two pistols, he acted as an instrument of “the almighty” spitting scripture against his foes.
 The imagery was striking; the structure of those scenes was poetically assembled and dramatically captured.
 I loved the show’s use of mellow and robust original music to underscore the settings and modern music to represent a scene’s power.
 When Onion accidentally derails a slave rebellion, which horrifically led to the execution of a number of those involved, the music used was powerful.
 The somber tone is defined by using Bob Dylan’s 1967 song “I Shall Be Released,” sung by Nina Simone, in a scene that quickly results in viewer tears with the impressive vocals and haunting images.
-Interwoven between periods of action and absurdity, we witness human struggles of bondage, America’s terrible legacy of slavery and inhumanity – all of which demonstrated with a modern approach and human touch.
+Interwoven between periods of action and absurdity, we witness human struggles of bondage, America’s terrible legacy of slavery and inhumanity – all of which are demonstrated with a modern approach and human touch.
 This technique is achieved by linking classical and contemporary music, superb written dialogue, well-designed action, and brutal, realistic imagery and maintaining a world where consequences are assigned to every action, if not equally.

 The scene where Brown preached at the Chatham Convention in Ontario, Canada, conversed with Harriet Tubman, and recruited people to fight beside him was powerfully scripted.
 That scene and the final episode offer just two of the more compelling emotional moments from the series.
 While I loved Brown’s sermon and Hawke’s performance, the raid on Harper’s Ferry, a moment of historical consequence, was terrific in its depiction.
 Brown’s actual mental state, eventually revealed as he fails and then offers a poignant reflection on his attempt, was well handled.
 Not one of insanity, but one of faith and belief that for slavery to end, blood must spill, and he was the sword to strike down those who supported slavery.
 A failed raid, sure, but the use of Onion’s perspective and the slow-moving scenes as Brown and his followers storm out from the armory shooting was a superb choice.
 The final scene, where Brown and Onion talk in the jail, as Brown’s final words are narrated, and quick “snap” scenes flash in, bring on tears quickly.
 Brown’s hanging and last comment, “What a beautiful country,” is eloquently given by Hawke.
 While slightly embellished, The Good Lord Bird’s final seconds illustrate a man who feels he will achieve in death, more for the cause of abolitionism than he was able to in life, which was historically accurate.